Where To Watch Formula 1

 Where to watch Formula 1 in the UK

-You have a couple of options to legally access Formula 1 in the UK: Sky, NOW TV, and Channel 4.
+You have a few options to legally access Formula 1 in the UK: Sky, NOW TV, and Channel 4.

 Sky Sports F1